7 Foolproof Ways to Get Both of Your Moms Involved With Wedding Planning

 Sound scary?
 Don't worry—there's a way to actually make it fun for you, your partner and even the most overbearing "mom-zillas" who want to have a say at every turn.
 (Hint: You'll all need to learn how to compromise a bit.)
 Here's how to get your moms involved—peacefully—below.

-1. Have the Money Talk
+1. Have the money talk (if applicable).

-Whether you're the mother of the bride or the groom, there are some easy rules of thumb to use when choosing your mother of the bride dress.
-First, follow the formality and style of the wedding -- if it's going to be a casual beach affair, you're going to have to nix that black velvet gown, even if it does look great on you.
-Second, if you're not sure, ask!
-Both the mother-of-the-bride and the mother-of-the-groom should get in touch with each other and the bride.
-The bride can help you by keeping you in the loop about her wedding gown, the wedding colors, and so on.
-And while you don't need to match each other (or the bridesmaids), it's usually a good idea for both the moms to have somewhat similar styles.
-The only major no-no?
-Skip the white (or any shade that's even close).
+Whether you're a bride or a groom, there are some easy rules of thumb for your moms to use when they shop for their dresses, pantsuits or whatever attire they want to wear.
+First, have them follow the formality and style of the wedding—if it's going to be a casual beach affair, tell them to nix those black velvet gowns they've been wanting to wear.
+Both the mother of the bride and the mother of the groom should get in touch with each other, and you.
+Help them by taking them shopping and keeping them in the loop about your wedding attire, the wedding colors and so on.
+And while they don't need to match each other (or the bridesmaids), it's usually a good idea for both moms to have somewhat similar styles.
+Just tell them to skip the white (or any shade that's even close).

-5. Pick Your Priorities
+5. Pick your priorities.